 The chart below shows a treemap of all my positive happiness factors during 2014.
 Every factor in this treemap is proportionally sized according to its count, meaning that the biggest tiles had a positive influence on my happiness the most often.
 You can click on the tiles to see details about each happiness factor.

 The biggest positive contributor to my happiness was my girlfriend.
 Even though we spent nearly 7 months apart during 2014, she still made me a much happier person.
 The highlight of the year for my relationship was a wonderful 2 week camping trip to Austria and Italy.
 It was a great time, and we thoroughly enjoyed each other’s company.
 I loved it.
-If you want to read about the exact influence my relationship has on my happiness, I suggest you head over to the Happiness through… section.
+If you want to read about the exact influence my relationship has on my happiness, I suggest you head over to my Happiness Essays.

 Another huge influence on my happiness was my group of close friends.
 It should be no surprise to you that close friends can have a tremendous influence on your happiness.
 I tried to hang out with them as often as possible, and it had a great effect.
 Also, I met some amazing people while working in New Zealand for 5 months.
 These people quickly became my friends, and made my time spent traveling a lot more enjoyable.
 Even though I’m an introvert, I find a lot of happiness in spending time with friends.